Joomla 3.x - 4.x Adım Adım Geçiş

 - Click the Install the Update button.

 - Make tea whilst the status bar loads to fully green.
-The amount of time this takes is dependent on your site, Internet connection and server speed.
-The process takes about two minutes.
-When the update is finished, you will probably be logged out of the Administrator.
-Sign in again.
-Twice.
+The amount of time this takes is dependent on your site, internet connection and server speed.
+The process can take several minutes.
+There are over 12,000 files comprising 75 megabytes to be extracted.
+When the update is finished, you might be logged out of the Administrator.
+Sign in again, if necessary

-- If all goes well, you will get to a totally new look to the backend administrator panel.
+- If all goes well, you will get to a totally new look to the Backend panel.

 - Go to System → Maintenance → Database and click Fix if any errors show.